 Even though most of Twitter's job vacancies so far come from the IT, media, advertising and PR sectors as well as from the technical field: Experts predict that Twitter will experience high growth rates in the future.
 Already today, large companies such as the mail order giant Otto or the Deutsche Bahn use Twitter for recruiting candidates.

 Personnel marketing via Twitter

 Some companies even take unusual paths - such as alma mater, a recruitment agency and career counseling for academics: Johannes Lenz, who is responsible for online editorial and marketing, tweets here under the name of the company mascot AlmaMeise information about the job search and gives so charming insights into the work of the personnel consultation.
 In an extra account, followers will then find current job offers.

-Because for HR specialists, Twitter is much more than a practical tool: "With their involvement on Twitter, companies show that they are innovative in order to be of particular interest to well-trained specialists," explains Thorsten zur Jacobsmühlen, consultant for personnel marketing strategies.
+Twitter is much more than a practical tool for HR professionals: "With their involvement on Twitter, companies show that they are innovative in order to be of particular interest to well-trained specialists," explains Thorsten zur Jacobsmühlen, consultant for HR marketing strategies.
 Just like companies, applicants should always keep an eye on their image on Twitter.
 It is important to always view your activities from the perspective of a potential employer, as explained to Jacobsmühlen: “The most beautiful contact is of no use if you use your own account for trivialities or even corporate gossip.
-Something like that scares off all HR personnel. "
+Something like that scares off all HR personnel. ”

 How to find a job via Twitter